 10. Image Not Found.
 There is no picture or description of Jesus.
 One of the obvious problems with finding His image in a grilled cheese sandwich is that there is nothing to suggest he looked like that to begin with.
 Today’s image of Jesus was adopted through convention, based entirely on tradition, and much like the idea that he died at age 33 it is a tradition based on thin air.
 This same issue arises with the Shroud of Turin; one of the problems with it — other than the fact that carbon dating suggests it was created between 1260 and 1390… AND the fact that the face in question is inappropriately European) is that there is nothing to suggest that Jesus looked like this to begin with.
 What one finds on the Shroud is an iconic depiction of Jesus as he would have been imagined to look by late-Medieval European conventions, and this convenience must not be overlooked.
 In short, who says Jesus looked like… Jesus?
-There is no physical description of Jesus in the New Testament, not in the Gospels nor the Epistles, nor were there any known depictions of him in art for the next two hundred years.
+There is no physical description of Jesus in the New Testament; not in the Gospels or Epistles, nor were there any known depictions of him in art for the next two hundred years.
 Whether tall or short, hair color/length, no comment was made of physical characteristics, and indeed an argument can be made that had he stuck out in any way (… or looked as distinctly European as the Shroud might suggest) why would it have been necessary for Judas to point him out to the Jewish authorities?

 In regards to long hair, it is worth noting that in the 1st Century Paul dismissed long hair on men as “disgraceful” (First Corinthians 11:14), which does not necessarily mean Jesus did not have long hair but might suggest it was unlikely.